edissyum/opencapture/README.md

 ## Supplier's referencial

 Before starting using Open-Capture you need to create a spreadsheet of your suppliers.
 You could find a demo located here : <code>bin/src/referencial/default_referencial_supplier.ods</code> (works with .ods or .xlsx).
-You just have to fill the supplier name, siret, siren, vat number and adress informations.
+You just have to fill the supplier name, siret, siren, vat number and address informations.
 This .ods is bundled with <code>bin/src/referencial/default_referencial_supplier_index.json</code>.
 If your supplier referencial had different column name, the .json file is here for that.
 You just have to replace the right side of the array with the new column name.

 Then, just launch :